andy-guttridge/soliterm/README.md

 - The deployment terminal was provided by Code Institute.
 - The official [Python documentation](https://docs.python.org/3/howto/curses.html) on the curses library was referenced to understand how to use curses
 - Code from [this tutorial](https://www.codingem.com/python-range-of-letters/) from codingem was adapated to create a range of letters
+- This [Stack Overflow](https://stackoverflow.com/questions/21505871/curses-window-getstr) question helped to resolve a bug caused by the getstr() function returning a value of a type other than a string

 ### Content
 *To complete*